fillmore-labs/microbatch/README.md

 While an alternative approach might involve constructing the correlation map during batch collection for performance reasons, the current design prioritizes testability and separation of concerns.
-In this context, the collector remains independent of correlation IDs, focusing solely on batch size and timing decisions.
+In this context, the batcher remains independent of correlation IDs, focusing solely on batch size and timing decisions.
 The responsibility of correlating requests and responses is encapsulated within the processor, contributing to a cleaner and more modular architecture.